npinzon1994/budget-breakdown/README.md

 # Budget Breakdown
-Budget Breakdown is a money management application that lets users log their expenses and keep track of them.
+<p>Take control of your finances 💵✊</p>
 <br>
 <img src="https://user-images.githubusercontent.com/22157316/227803604-8d6b1cd5-db8e-415f-8c04-72b722b06dee.png" alt="Budget Breakdown screenshot" style="width: 46rem; height: 30rem;"/>

-### Updates! ⚡
-*3/26/2023*
-- Users can now edit expenses by clicking on them
-- Expenses are now organized into pages of 10 (if the list contains more than 10 items)
+### What's currently in the works (update 6/15/24):
+- Support for user authentication
-- Refined UI
+- Account Dashboard

-*1/27/2023*
+- Multiple account types (Checking, Savings, Credit, Loan, etc.)
-- Added ability to remove items
+- Recorded transactions tied to each account
-- Added filter for paid/unpaid expenses
 <br>

 ## Description
-View and manage all of your expenses the easy way with Budget Breakdown!
-This app will better help you keep track of your credit card balance while also making it easier to begin paying it off.<br><br>
-This app lets you enter your expenses specifying the date of the transaction, the amount you charged, the merchant with whom the transaction took place, and whether or not you paid off the expense yet.
-Your total credit balance is shown at the top.
-There is also a dropdown menu that lets you filter between paid and unpaid expenses.
+Budget Breakdown is a money management application that helps you organize and stay on top of your finances.
+Supports Google, Apple, and email authentication so you can use the app across all your devices.
+Once you sign up, you can make records of all your financial accounts, their balances, due dates, and associated transactions.
+I ultimately want to add reminders, reports, and graphs -- like for displaying how much you spend vs. save -- or reminders letting you know to ease up on the spending because your account is running low.
 <br>

 ### Motivation
-I don't know about you, but I use my credit card for most things I pay for nowadays.
-But the more expenses I've began picking up, the more I've found myself needing to know EXACTLY what my current balance is.
-I grew tired of constantly checking my online statement, seeing charges, but not exactly knowing whether or not I actually PAID for them from my checking account.

-#### *But not only that*

-I would also find myself paying multiple bills the same day and, as you know, a lot of banking apps don't update your balance until a day or two later -- which is why I needed a way to see what my balance would be after paying a bill just in case I needed to pay another one right afterwards!
+I've was inspired to create Budget Breakdown when I was living on my own for the first time far away from my hometown, and had to get used to the struggle of paying rent.
+I was already using a budgeting app I downloaded from the app store but there were a lot of things I didn't like about it -- like transferring money between accounts wasn't intuitive.
+I also started learning React around that time so I figured this would be the perfect app for me to start with.

 ### Planned Features
+- Home section (in the dashboard) where User can see their accounts, bills, reminders, and reports
+- Support for Users being able to add recurring bills
+- Money in vs. money out for a given time frame -- GRAPH
 - Ability to search for expenses by Merchant, Amount, or Date
-- Support for multiple users (authentication)
-- Multiple account types (i.e. debit, credit, savings, etc.)
-- Equity vs. Expenses for a certain time frame -- either a window and/or graph with the information.
-- More filter options
-- ~~Ability to edit expense items~~ ✅
-- ~~Implement a page system with a maximum of about 10 or 20 expenses per page~~ ✅

 <br>

 ## How to Install and Run the Application

-Download the zip from here and uncompress into your workspace directory (or any directory where you'll remember).
-Then go into your IDE or Text Editor (I used VS Code) and open a terminal. **Also make sure you have Node.js installed!** Once you're in the terminal, navigate to the project directory on your local drive and run:
+Download the zip from here and uncompress it into your workspace directory (or any directory where you'll remember).
+Then go into your IDE or Text Editor (I used VS Code) and open a terminal. **make sure you have Node.js installed** Once you're in the terminal, navigate to the project directory on your local drive and run:
 <br>

 `npm install` to install all dependencies